CircuitVerse/CircuitVerse/simulator/src/doc/Circuit2Verilog documentation.md

 ## Introduction

-This is an experimental module which generates verilog netlist (structural verilog) given the circuit.
-Currently, the module generates fully functional verilog code for basic circuits.
-For complex circuit, additional (manual) work may need to be done in order to make it work.
+This is an experimental module that generates Verilog netlist (structural Verilog) given the circuit.
+Currently, the module generates fully functional Verilog code for basic circuits.
+For a complex circuit, additional (manual) work may need to be done in order to make it work.
 We are continuously improving this module to work with more and more complex circuits.

 # Algorithm

-The basic algorithm is fairly straight forward.
+The basic algorithm is fairly straightforward.
 We have the circuit graph in memory.
-We just need to convert this graph into verilog netlist.
+We just need to convert this graph into Verilog netlist.
 It is done by performing a DFS on the circuit graph.
 The DFS involves the following steps

-1. Creating verilog wires as and when required
+1. Creating Verilog wires as and when required
-2. Connecting verilog wires in element instantiations
+2. Connecting Verilog wires in element instantiations

 ## Some background information

-The different sub circuits form a DAG (Directed Acyclic Graph) or dependency graph.
-Each sub circuit itself (called scope internally) is actually a (cyclic) graph on its own.
-Therefore the verilog generation is done in a 2 step DFS approach.
+The different sub-circuits form a DAG (Directed Acyclic Graph) or dependency graph.
+Each sub-circuit itself (called scope internally) is actually a (cyclic) graph on its own.
+Therefore the Verilog generation is done in a 2 step DFS approach.
 The first DFS is performed on the dependency graph.
-The second DFS is done on individual sub circuit (scope).
+The second DFS is done on an individual sub-circuit (scope).

 ## Code/Algorithm workflow

 1. `exportVerilog()` - entry point
 2. `exportVerilogScope()` - DFS(1) on Sub Circuits Dependency Graph
    1. Set Verilog Labels for all elements
    2. `generateHeader()` - Generates Module Header
    3. `generateOutputList()` - Output Output List
    4. `generateInputList()` - Generates Input List
    5. `processGraph()` - DFS(2) on individual subcircuit/scope
       1. DFS starts from inputs
       2. Calls `processVerilog()` on all circuit elements (graph nodes) - resolves label names and adds neighbors to DFS stack.
-        3. Calls `generateVerilog()` on all circuit elements to get final verilog.
+      3. Calls `generateVerilog()` on all circuit elements to get the final Verilog.
    6. Generate Wire initializations

 ## Functions

 **Verilog Module Functions:**

 1. `verilog.exportVerilog()` - Entry point
 1. `verilog.exportVerilogScope()` - Recursive DFS function on subcircuit graph
 1. `verilog.processGraph()` - Iterative DFS function on subcircuit scope